-I teach bass and guitar.
+I teach bass, guitar, piano.
 I have been playing the bass since my early teens and guitar in the last 5 or so years.
 The challenge of learning guitar as a bass player has been an interesting one!
 I went to the University of the Arts for jazz performance in electric bass.
 That’s where I really learned to love all sorts of music.
 I am proud to say I can teach many styles of music.
 From rock to funk, Jazz to salsa, and RnB to country.
 For me that’s what being a bass player and musician is all about.
 Getting thrown into any situation and being able to pull it off!
 What I strive for in teaching is just that.
 Situational awareness and success in those situations by using one’s ear, knowledge of theory, and the fretboard to get the best results!
 I don’t teach vocals but I do know how to sing and play bass/guitar so I love to help my students coordinate that skill!
 If you can sing it will open up so many doors!
 Music is all about confidence and versatility.
 My aim is to teach those concepts, theory, and help my students be the best musician that they can be!

 When did you begin playing Instrument, and why?